bazelbuild/community/sigs/rules-authors/CHARTER.md

 The SIG is funded by companies that rely on the community-maintained rulesets.
 We need your support to continue providing the software you depend on!

-> As of November 2021, Google is _not_ a funder of the SIG.

 Companies can contribute in several ways:

 - _Intellectual property_: Upstream fixes and features your organization has made.
 Donate proprietary rulesets developed in-house.